leuty/eb-cosmo/README.md

 ## Building Cosmo-pompa

 Change to the directory containing the Cosmo source you want to compile.
-For example, let's assume that the Cosmo we want to compile is here:
+For example, let's assume that the model we want to compile is here:
 ```
 /scratch/username/cosmo-pompa/cosmo
 ```